sebinthebuilding/Barnacle/README.md

-# Barnacle - a Solana interface highlighting composability.
+# Barnacle is a Solana interface with the aim of highlighting the chain's composability.